 IIS7 and IIS8¶

-Please note that you need to install the redistributable VC++ 2012 Package (64 bits) if you do not have this installed already.
+Please note that you need to install the Microsoft Visual C++ 2013 Redistributable Package if you have not already done so.

 Live is not available for IIS7/8 (Apache is available on Windows for that purpose).